Live Previewing a Theme

 Cornerstone and other themes can also be downloaded from the BigCommerce control panel.
 For instructions on doing so, see Downloading and Uploading Custom Themes (BigCommerce Knowledge Base).

-- Download your latest customizations - download the theme’s most recently saved version (appears only for themes customized for this store).
+Downloading a theme does not include the current configuration of a theme.
+Run a stencil pull command to obtain the theme’s most recently saved version (appears only for themes customized for this store).

 Developers may customize free and purchased marketplace themes; however, the original creator retains rights to the theme’s design, which means derived themes may not be uploaded to a public theme marketplace (BigCommerce’s or third-party) or sold privately.

-Distribution of Cornerstone-Based Themes
+Distribution of Cornerstone-based themes

 Distribution of Cornerstone-based themes is subject to BigCommerce’s Cornerstone license, including the mandatory incorporation of BigCommerce’s copyright statement.

-Back Up before Reinstalling
+Back up before reinstalling

 If you’re re-installing an existing theme, be sure to back up the theme’s

-.stencilfile – this contains the store URL, username, access tokens, and other settings.
+config.stencil.jsonfiles (if using Stencil V3.1 release or later).
+The files contain the store URL, username, access tokens, and other settings.
 If you would like to allow for complete rollback, back up your entire theme’s directory.

 For theme versions